ArthurLCW/CodeResponseSurveyWebsite/public/question-text/post-test-code-quality.md

- Please evaluate the **quality** of the AI-generated codes provided in the last page.
+ Please evaluate the **quality** of the AI-generated code provided on the last page.